 A lot of people are afraid of wasps.
 Their cousins, the bees, on the other hand, are getting all the love in the world.
 We take care not to further deplete the bees’ numbers since they are dwindling as of this moment; wasps do not get the same kind of attention we give the bees and we are better off not being bothered by them.

-Wasps are divided into two subgroups: the solitary wasps and the social wasps.
-Social wasps include the yellowjackets, paper wasps and hornets.
+Wasps are divided into two subgroups: solitary wasps and social wasps.
+Social wasps include the yellowjackets, paper wasps, and hornets.
 These wasps set up and live in colonies.
 Of the 30,000 species of wasps, only a thousand are social.

 Solitary wasps do not form any colonies.
 This subgroup is the bigger group.
 Some solitary wasps build nests and some do not.
 An adult female solitary wasp looks for food alone.
 She builds a nest for herself and her offsprings, and not for a colony.
 Unlike the social wasps, the solitary wasps use their stingers for hunting.
 For food, they prey on insects like beetles, spiders, crickets, and aphids.
 They only attack humans when provoked.

 They feed their larvae with insect meat and have the ability to paralyze their prey.
 This comes in handy so that when their larvae are ready to feed, they would be fed with fresh meat instead of rotting carcasses.
 Solitary wasps are further divided into three groups: squatters, builders, and, diggers.
 The squatters do not build their own nests and use only holes that are already existing.
 The builders build their own nests.
 The diggers dig holes on the ground for their nests.

 Types Of Wasps